Policies & Procedures

 - Student’s 5-digit I.D. number

-- The reason for absence (please be brief when possible)
+- The reason for absence (please be as brief as possible)

 - The name and relationship of person calling